Why Can’t You Have Fences Over a Certain Height in the Front or Backyard?

 The primarily purposes of a fence include to keep animals in, people out, and perhaps even so others can’t see into your yard.
-But if this is the case, why are their laws that limit how tall fences can be?
+But if this is the case, why are there laws that limit how tall fences can be?
 Also, what would happen if you ignored the law and built a monstrous fence anyway, or planted a row of tall trees around your property instead to try to get around the fence height restrictions?

 Contrary to what you’d expect from such an innocuous object as a fence built on your own property, the laws surrounding the building and regulation of fences are hugely complex.
 As noted by the Lectric Law Library, fence ordinances in suburban and urban areas can be remarkably robust and are often bewilderingly complicated and austere.
 Also, since the majority of fence laws are handled on a local level, some of what we’re about to say may not specifically apply to the area in which you live.